NinoFVal/HTML-CSS-Project/README.md

 ## Deployment

+### Github Pages

 - The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The steps to deploy are as follows

-    In the GitHub repository, navigate to the Settings tab.
+1. In the GitHub repository, navigate to the Settings tab.
-    On the left hand side bar select Pages.
+2. On the left hand side bar select Pages.
-    When in Pages navigate to Build and Deployment, select 'Deploy from a branch' under Source then 'Main' and 'Root' under Branch Click save and refresh the page.
+3. When in Pages navigate to Build and Deployment.
+4. Select 'Deploy from a branch' under Source then 'Main' and 'Root' under Branch
+5. Click save and refresh the page.
 It may take a few minutes for the live page to deploy.

-- The live link can be found here - <https://ninofval.github.io/HTML-CSS-Project/>
+- The live link can be found here - <https://ninofval.github.io/HTML-CSS-Project/>.

+### Clone Repository

+- This repository can be cloned on Github.
+The steps to Clone are as follows

+1. From the Github profile, navigate to the repository that is to be cloned.
+2. Click the green 'Code' button in the center right of the page.
+3. Navigate to the HTTPS tab and copy the URL.
+4. In your prefered coding environment
+5.
+6.

 ## Credits

 ### Site Content

+- Header and Footer: inspiration taken from Love Running project.
+- Site content created in ChatGPT.

 ### Images

+- Hero Image - Photo by Pixabay: <https://www.pexels.com/photo/stacked-of-stones-outdoors-289586/>.